|CHO, YONGJIN - University Of Missouri|

 |Sudduth, Kenneth - Ken|

-Interpretive Summary: Quantification of profile soil properties such as soil carbon, nitrogen, bulk density, and texture is traditionally accomplished by collection of soil samples in the field and subsequent laboratory analysis.
+Interpretive Summary: Quantification of profile soil properties such as soil carbon, bulk density, texture, and water content is traditionally accomplished by collection of soil samples in the field and subsequent laboratory analysis.
 This process is inefficient and may be impractical when measurements are needed at many locations and depths across a field or landscape, for example to develop precision agriculture management plans, to quantify spatial variability in soil quality, or to drive spatially-explicit process-based models.
-Prior research has established laboratory-based visible and near-infrared (VNIR) reflectance spectroscopy as a more efficient alternative, but this approach still requires collection of soil samples.
-Field-deployable spectroscopy sensors that can collect data at multiple depths in the soil profile are a potential solution to this problem.
-This research evaluated one such sensor in comparison to standard laboratory measurements and laboratory-based spectroscopy.
-Soil samples and in-situ spectral scans were collected from a research site with variable soils.
-Generally, the most accurate spectral estimates of soil properties were obtained in the laboratory.
-Some soil properties, including organic carbon, total nitrogen, and bulk density were estimated in the field with errors at most 25% higher than those obtained in the laboratory.
-On the other hand, estimation errors of soil texture fractions were almost doubled for field estimates.
-Thus, considering efficiency advantages, field in-situ reflectance spectroscopy appears to be a viable alternative to laboratory spectroscopy for some, but perhaps not all soil properties.
-Further research is needed to verify these findings across a wider range of soil conditions.
-These results will benefit researchers and practitioners interested in using spectral sensing approaches to improve the efficiency of quantifying spatially-variable soil properties.
+Field-deployable sensors that can collect data at multiple depths in the soil profile are a potential solution to this problem.
+This research evaluated one such sensor that measures visible (VIS) and near-infrared (NIR) soil reflectance, soil electrical conductivity (ECa) and soil strength to a depth of approximately 1 m.
+We evaluated its ability to estimate soil carbon, bulk density, and water content for four different central Missouri fields with varying soils.
+We found that soil carbon and sand and silt contents were well-estimated using VIS-NIR reflectance.
+Fusion of data from ECa and soil strength sensors with the VIS-NIR data improved results marginally at best, and soil bulk density was not estimated well with any dataset.
+While this multiple-sensor probe showed some potential, additional data collection and improved analyses are needed to more thoroughly evaluate its ability to quantify profile soil properties.
+These results will benefit researchers and practitioners interested in applying soil profile sensors to improve the efficiency of quantifying spatially-variable soil properties.